 Class attendance forms are distributed to all veterans' instructors at the end of every term/semester of school.
-These forms are to be completed and returned to the Office of Student Records promptly.
+These forms are to be completed and returned to the Registrar's Office promptly.
 Veterans must advise the University Veterans Advisor of any changes in enrollment status, including drops, adds, or any change in schedule.